potxolate/potxolate/README.md

 - 👋 Hi, I’m @potxolate
 - 👀 I’m interested in code
-- 🌱 I’m currently learning Odoo and Laravel
+- 🌱 I’m currently learning Odoo and Laravel and Vue
 - 📫 How to reach me :

 <!---